mfaisal97/Pegasus/README.md

-# Pegasus
 Team members:
-      Ahmed Leithy
-      Areeg Mostafa
-      Muhammad Faisal
+	Ahmed Leithy, Areeg Mostafa, and  Muhammad Faisal

 Issues:
-      Some compressed instructions like Load, Store and Branch cause us some errors that we are trying to fix for now
+	Store half word is causing us some errors that we are trying to fix for now

 Assumptions:
+	ECALL and similar instructions do not exist yet

 What works:
-      Milestone 2 (test1 and test2) work completely fine as well as the PC incrementor
+	Milestone 2 (test1 and test2) work completely fine as well as the PC incrementor and Decompressing Unit

 What does not work:
-      Compressed Load, Store and Branch
+	Store Half Word